AbelNavarro/logmerge/README.md

 - if logs come from multiple machines, user must ensure they are synchronized
 - all files must be in same time zone

-TODO:
-- recognizes multiline entries (i.e. stack traces)
-- can add filename to output
-- can add line number to output

 Sample usage:
 ```